CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.3 Sensitization and training.md

 Awareness and training programs SHOULD be geared to the respective target groups.
 For this, a target group analysis SHOULD be carried out so that measures can be focused on special requirements and different backgrounds.

 #### ORP.3.A6 Planning and Conducting Information Security Education and Training
 All employees SHOULD be trained according to their responsibilities and responsibilities for information security issues.
-It SHOULD therefore provide awareness-raising and training measures to provide employees with all the information and skills needed to implement safety regulations and policies in place within the institution.
+It SHOULD therefore provide awareness-raising and training activities that provide employees with all the information and skills necessary to implement safety regulations and policies in place within the institution.
 For this reason, the awareness and training content SHOULD be structured and planned according to the target groups, tasks and responsibilities of the employees.
 The planned awareness-raising and training measures SHOULD be implemented in an appropriate manner according to this plan.
 Awareness and training programs SHOULD be regularly reviewed for up-to-dateness and adapted or further developed as the need arises.

 #### ORP.3.A7 Training on how to proceed according to IT-Grundschutz